Beginner's Guide: How To Get Started Strength Training

 - Overhead press

-There are so many more dumbbell exercises you can perform that work out your full-body and target every muscle group.
-Targeting every muscle group is important to avoid any muscle imbalances.
-Dumbbells are an excellent tool for finding muscle imbalances.
-It's easy to figure out which arm is stronger when performing a shoulder press with dumbbells.
+There are so many more dumbbell exercises you can perform and create a total body workout that targets every muscle group.
+Targeting every muscle group is important to avoid any muscle imbalances, so remember to train each muscle evenly throughout the week.

-Bodyweight and dumbbell workouts are an excellent way to build muscle, but once you're comfortable you can level up to barbell workouts.
+Bodyweight and dumbbell workouts are an excellent way to build muscle, but once you're comfortable and ready you can level up to barbell workouts.
 Barbell training will take your strength to the next level!

 This type of training allows you to pick up heavy weights and do movements that use almost every muscle in your body.
 So you can build powerful, strong muscles in your core, lower body, and upper body.

-Here are a list of the most important barbell exercises:
+Here is a list of the most important barbell exercises:

 - Back squats